 Curly Illuminated Brunette

 This technique truly looks jaw-dropping on every hair type, including curly.
 Colorist Jotha Cunha takes credit for this glowing mane, as he's painted this client's voluminous corkscrew curls with a shimmering bronzed hue, almost identical to her deep amber eyes.
 This technique will look just as good as it grows out, and we love that it has that irresistible glowing effect.

 For more illuminated brunette hair inspiration, check out #morenailuminada on Instagram, which has over 1.3 million posts.
 You have been warned: this may result in several hours of scrolling and screenshots, concluding in a spontaneous salon appointment.
 After all, who doesn't want their hair to look like they just returned from a sun-filled vacation to São Paulo?
 When you're sporting the morena iluminada look, even a dark, dry winter day can't spoil your warm, beachy vibes—that's simply a part of its undeniable magic.

 Loads of Shine

 Illuminated brunette can help deliver loads of shine to your strands and prevent them from looking flat.
-Keep your strands at maximum glow levels with a product like Sachajuan's Shine Serum ($35).
+Keep your strands at maximum glow levels with a shine serum.